istio-ecosystem/sail-operator/docs/README.md

 You can use the Sail Operator and the Sail CRDs to manage a multi-cluster Istio deployment.
 The following instructions are adapted from the [Istio multi-cluster documentation](https://istio.io/latest/docs/setup/install/multicluster/) to demonstrate how you can setup the various deployment models with Sail.
 Please familiarize yourself with the different [deployment models](https://istio.io/latest/docs/ops/deployment/deployment-models/) before starting.

-*Prerequisites*

-Each deployment model requires you to install the Sail Operator and the Sail CRDs to every cluster that is part of the mesh.
+### Prerequisites

 - Install [istioctl](https://istio.io/latest/docs/setup/install/istioctl) and have it included in your `$PATH`.
 - Two kubernetes clusters with external lb support.
 (If using kind, `cloud-provider-kind` is running in the background)
 - kubeconfig file with a context for each cluster.
+- Install the Sail Operator and the Sail CRDs to every cluster.

 ### Common Setup